alexrenda/Omacs/src/README.txt

 Omacs: Emacs in Ocaml

 Using the program:
-In order to build/run Omacs, simply cd into the included src directory, and use the run script, and provide the filename of the file you want to edit:
+In order to build/run Omacs, simple make sure you ar in the src directory, use the run script, and provide the filename of the file you want to edit:

 $ cd src